PyHDI/veriloggen/README.md

 - Pyverilog: 1.0.2 or later

-Install from pip (or download from GitHub):
+Install from pip (or download and install from GitHub):

     pip install pyverilog